-In state mid-tour meals are not reimbursable expenses, except for lunches after an overnight stay when away from home and official duty station.
-State employees participating in meetings, seminars, conventions, training or conference sessions shall be reimbursed for out-of-pocket meal expenses incurred without regard to location of the meal or meal maximum provided the meal is a necessary part of a prearranged or programmed meeting in which all participants are served from a pre-selected menu with no control over the cost of the meal.
+2. In state mid-tour meals are not reimbursable expenses, except for lunches after an overnight stay when away from home and official duty station.
+State employees participating in meetings, seminars, conventions, training or conference sessions shall be reimbursed for meal expenses incurred provided the meal is a necessary part of a prearranged or programmed meeting in which all participants are served from a pre-selected menu with no control over the cost of the meal.
 "Necessary" means the employee must attend the meal and the employee must pay for the meal.
-In certain cases, when an in-state lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, the maximum allowable reimbursement will be six dollars (\$6.00).
+In certain cases, when an instate lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, it will be reimbursed at the applicable GSA rate for that location.

-- 3. Employees shall be expected to make a reasonable effort to procure lodging and meals with as little expense as possible while not unreasonably sacrificing personal convenience and comfort.
-The maximum allowable reimbursement for lodging shall be the government rate offered by the facility providing overnight accommodations to employees. - 4.
-Reimbursement for other work-related expenses not covered above arising from emergency or other unusual circumstances will be made at the discretion of the appointing authority only after application for reimbursement is made by the employee in writing.
-Such application will include the nature and amount of the expense, the date on which it occurred and full written justification for the reimbursement. - 5.
-General Principles of Reimbursement: - (a) Excepting the reimbursement of mileage under the "Call-In Pay" Article and those instances cited by Administrative Bulletin 3.4, employees shall not be paid for travel between home and duty station, or subsistence thereat. - (b) Meals taken during travel not requiring an overnight away from home shall not be reimbursed, unless the supervisor has approved that in attending a required meeting or otherwise in performing his/her work assignment the employee could not have reasonably avoided taking his/her meal away from his/her home or regular duty station.
+3. Employees shall be expected to make a reasonable effort to procure lodging and meals with as little expense as possible while not unreasonably sacrificing personal convenience and comfort.

+4. Reimbursement for other work-related expenses not covered above arising from emergency or other unusual circumstances will be made at the discretion of the appointing authority only after application for reimbursement is made by the employee in writing.
+Such application will include the nature and amount of the expense, the date on which it occurred and full written justification for the reimbursement.

+5. General Principles of Reimbursement:

+(a) Excepting the reimbursement of mileage under the "Call-In Pay" Article and those instances cited by Administrative Bulletin 3.4, employees shall not be paid for travel between home and duty station, or subsistence thereat.

+(b) Meals taken during travel not requiring an overnight away from home shall not be reimbursed, unless the supervisor has approved that in attending a required meeting or otherwise in performing his/her work assignment the employee could not have reasonably avoided taking his/her meal away from his/her home or regular duty station.
 Normally, an employee will not receive more than one meal during any eight-hour period unless (s)he is required to work overtime at least four (4) hours, away from home or regular duty station.